CirroBio/Cirro-local-agent/README.md

 ```

 The following environment variables can be set to override the above configuration.
-We recommend setting `CIRRO_AGENT_TOKEN` to avoid putting secrets into a file.

 | Environment Variable           | Description                          |
 |--------------------------------|--------------------------------------|